el3um4s/strani-anelli-blog/_posts/2021/2021-06-09-svelte-et-github-english/2021-06-09-svelte-et-github-english.md

 # /public/build/
 ```

 The second thing is related to how GitHub Pages works: it works through Jekyll.
 Generally it does not give particular problems but I have noticed that it does not correctly read the directories that begin with the underscore character (`_`).
-It is therefore convenient to disable it by creating an empty file named `.nojekill`.
+It is therefore convenient to disable it by creating an empty file named `.nojekyll`.
 We also put this file in the `public` folder.

 Finally, the domain of the site.
 When we deploy the site we will automatically overwrite all the contents of the `gh-pages` branch including the `CNAME` file.
 If we are interested in using a specific domain then it is better to add the file to the `public` folder.